retaildevcrews/ngsa/docs/WorkingAgreement.md

   * It will be locked, requiring a PR to make commits.
   * It will be shippable at any time.
 * Branches will be used for story or bug-fix work.
-  * Naming convention will include using either the `feature/` or `bugfix/` foldering prefix to a short description of the story or bug (e.g., `feature/create-working-agreement` or `bugfix/deploy-script-error-on-box`).
-Avoid using the work item IDs in your branch names.
+  * Naming convention will include alias with a short description of the story or bug (e.g., `dsturgell-create-working-agreement` or `jofultz-deploy-script-error-on-box`)
-  * If multiple developers have commits for the same story, they should share the story branch versus creating user-specific branches in order to deliver a single unit of value upon PR completion.
   * Commits should always have a short but descriptive message explaining what is changing.

 ### Versioning & Tagging

-* Deliverable does not require versioning since we do not anticipate supporting multiple releases side-by-side.
+* Deliverable does require versioning since we do anticipate supporting multiple releases side-by-side.
-* Build numbers will be used to help us track deployments versus versions.
+* Symetic versioning will be used to track deployments.
 * We will tag as needed to identify milestones along main branch.

 ### Reviews

-* While Pull Requests will be required as an official form of review for any work done, informal ad-hoc code reviews or design reviews are encouraged.
+* While Pull Requests will be required as an official form of review for any work done, ad-hoc code reviews or design reviews are encouraged.
-* Designs that may impact other areas or assumptions should be informally reviewed with a larger audience (preferably including the project leads) for visibility to the proposed changes and feedback.
+* Designs that may impact other areas or assumptions should be reviewed with a larger audience (preferably including the project leads) for visibility to the proposed changes and feedback.

 ### Pull Requests

-* PRs should capture all of the work required to deliver a story or bug fix.
-Prefer a single PR to close a story over multiple PRs that deliver incomplete value.
+* PRs should be small in nature; ideally should close one or more tasks.
 * PRs should contain complete descriptions that follow the template and describe the scope of the work and how it meets the acceptance criteria if not obvious.
-* A branch policy that requires the PR is tied to a user story or bug is in place.
+* A branch policy that requires the PR is tied to a task or bug is in place.
 * A branch policy that requires one approver to complete a PR is in place.
-Add the entire team (using a group) to the PR for review, but explicitly call out the approvers as named reviewers.
-Ask for committed approvers early (consider asking at assignment), and as a committed approver attempt to complete within a day of assignment.
+Explicitly call out the approvers as named reviewers.
+Ask for committed approvers early (consider asking at assignment), and as a committed approver attempt to complete within 12hours of assignment.
 If you don't feel you are a qualified approver, comment on that, remove the explicit reviewer assignment to yourself and try to find another approver to replace you.
 * A branch policy that requires a successful and unexpired merge build before completion is in place.
 * A branch policy that requires all PR comments to be resolved is in place.
 * Linters must pass before completion.
 (Note: not all file types will require linting.)
 * Tests must pass before completion.
-* PRs will utilize a squash merge into master upon completion ensuring a linear commit history with a single consolidated commit per PR.
+* PRs will utilize a squash merge into main upon completion ensuring a linear commit history with a single consolidated commit per PR.
 * Branches will be deleted after PR completion -- missed functionality should be captured as a new bugfix or story.

 ### Pairing